 The double bet is a potentially rewarding start for bettors wishing to expand their selections and explore with a larger range of bets.

 A double bet is a type of multiple bet, and there are additional multiple bets that can pay out even more money than a double bet.
 However, it should be remembered that these investments carry even greater risks.

 A bettor makes three selections on three events with three times the odds in a triple bet.
 In other words, a third match would be added to the Everton and Watford games, and the bettor would get paid if they correctly predicted the winner of that game (and the Everton and Watford games went in their favour as well).

-How do you calculate a Double Bet?
+How do you use a Double Bet calculator?

 The Double Bet calculator assumes the stake is £10 across the bet.
 Bet 1 is a 3/1 Single Bet.
 A win equals a £40 return (£3 return for every 1 pound staked plus the stake returned).
 Bet 2 is a 2/1 Single Bet using the return of bet 1 as the stake.
 A win equals a £120 return (£2 return for every £1 staked = £80 plus the original £40 stake)